Compound V2 Overview

 Example 1:

-• This transaction alone correspond to a required CR of 111%.
+- This transaction alone corresponds to a required CR of 111%.

-• Assuming 1 DAI = $1, the investor can borrow up top $90 worth of any other asset in Compound
+- Assuming 1 DAI = $1, the investor can borrow up to $90 worth of any other asset in Compound

 Example 2: